 - Stay well hydrated – this keeps the blood less sticky and less likely to clot.

-- If your legs are swollen, or you have had thrombophelbitis, you can talk to your GP about getting grade 2 or 3 ( tighter) TEDs on prescription.
+- However, if your legs are swollen, or you have had thrombophelbitis, you can talk to your GP about getting grade 2 or 3 TEDs on prescription.
 You may need to first have test with a hand held Doppler scanner, done by a nurse.

 - They are available in different colours, and in open or closed toe options.